The table of contents be found here.

 was melted by the heat of basaltic magma that did not make it to

-Earlier I noted that the Lobato Mesa Formation and Paliza Canyon Formation basalts were formed from magma that originated in the hot asthenosphere rising into the Rio Grande Rift.
+The Lobato Mesa Formation and Paliza Canyon Formation basalts were formed from magma that originated in the hot asthenosphere rising into the Rio Grande Rift.
 Because this primitive magma was significantly less dense than the surrounding solid rock from which it melted, it was subject to buoyant forces that drove it towards the surface.

-crust, underplating the crust.
+the crust, underplating the crust.
 Only in rare cases is the magma

 able to continue rising through deep fractures in especially cold,

-dense crust to form unusually silica-poor rocks such as basanite
+dense crust to form unusually silica-poor rocks such as basanite.

-saw an example of a basanite in the La Cienega area in the last
+We saw an example of a basanite in the La Cienega area in the last

 Magma that stagnates at the Moho slowly cools, and it may also assimilate small amounts of material from the lower crust.
 The two are connected: Heat lost by the cooling magma goes into heating the country rock.
 Either way, the effect is to increase the silica content of the magma, by adding new silica-rich material and by crystallizing out silica-poor minerals.
 This can lower the density of the magma enough for it to regain buoyancy.
 Where the crust is thin and highly fractured, as it is along the Rio Grande Rift, the magma can rise in quantity to the surface and erupt as basalt lava.